-In our empirical setting, establishments adopt a technology that provides information on their performance relative to others in their local market.
-This new information may have two types of direct effects that we define as two distinct mechanisms.
-On the one hand, the report received may highlight business opportunities that the establishment was not aware of or did not paid much attention to in the past.
+information of different nature, we separate the new information obtained by adopters into different dimensions that point out distinct mechanism with different direct effects and implications on adopter behavior.
+The report received may highlight business opportunities that the establishment was not aware of or did not pay much attention to in the past.
 The receipt and processing of this information may drive an adopter to serve different customer profiles, that is, different age-gender groups, customers from nearby zip codes, or customers that purchase their goods and services during different times of the week.
-On the other hand, the information provided by the report may trigger adopters to reallocate their resources more efficiently towards customer groups and times during the week where their marginal returns to effort are higher.
-While the former mechanism requires exploiting new business opportunities, the latter implies reallocating existing levels of effort and resources.
-Hereafter and for simplicity, we call the latter "demand-driven" mechanisms and the former "supply-driven" mechanisms.
+Because this mechanism requires exploiting new business opportunities, hereafter and for simplicity, we call these "demand-driven" mechanisms.

 4.2.1.
-Demand-Driven Mechanisms
+Number of Transactions and Customers

 We start our analysis of mechanisms by investigating how the increase in revenue relates to the number of transactions and customers.
 Table 4 shows results using three different dependent variables.
-While Column 1 shows that the adoption of technology is associated with an increase of 3.9% in the number of customers, Column 2 uses our IV strategy and reports that the causal effect of technology adoption in the number of customers is a 12% increase.
+While Column 1 shows that the adoption of the technology is associated with an increase of 3.9% in the number of customers, Column 2 uses our IV strategy and reports that the causal effect of technology adoption in the number of customers is a 12% increase.
 Parallelly, Columns 3 and 4 investigate whether the increase in the number of customers comes paired with changes in the revenue per customer.
 This would happen if new customers were spending more or less than original customers, or if old customers were changing their spending levels.
 We find no changes in the average revenue per customer.
 Moreover, in Columns 5 and 6, we find no changes in the number of transactions per customer.
 These results suggest that adopting firms are able to attract new customers but that new customers purchasing patterns are not statistically different from old customers in two important dimensions as amounts spent and number of transactions.